 Notes on Navigating the Site

 Click the wrench at the bottom of an article to jump back to the front page.

 This site uses Pelican, a Python program which generates the html from .md (markdown) source files.

 The theme is currently the default "notmyidea" theme.

-In the Menu at the top you have links to pages, and articles.
-"About" is the only page link.
-All the rest are links to lists of articles based on their 'category' value.
+In the Menu at the top you have links to pages and articles.
+"About" and "Building Pelican" are page links.
+"Category" presents a list of articles based on the 'category' assigned when I wrote them.

-If you click on one of the Category links, you get the most recent article at the top, followed by summaries of all subsequent articles in that category.
+If you click on one of the Category links, you get the most recent article at the top, followed by summaries of all previous articles in that category.

 Same for the Author and all the various Tags.

 I like Pelican way better than I ever liked Wordpress.